Roy Keane: Captaincy: 1997–2001

-Keane returned to captain the side the following season, and guided them to a treble of the FA Premier League, FA Cup, and UEFA Champions League.
-In an inspirational display against Juventus in the second leg of the Champions League semi-final, he helped haul his team back from two goals down to win 3–2, scoring the first United goal.
-His performance in this game has been described as his finest hour as a footballer.
-Keane, however, received a yellow card after a trip on Zinedine Zidane that ruled him out of the final.
 United defeated Bayern Munich 2–1 in the final, but Keane had mixed emotions about the victory due to his suspension.
 Recalling his thoughts before the game, Keane said, "Although I was putting a brave face on it, this was just about the worst experience I'd had in football."
 Keane sustained an ankle injury during the 1999 FA Cup Final, four days before the Champions League Final, which ruled him out until the following season.
 Later that year, Keane scored the only goal in the final of the Intercontinental Cup, as United defeated Palmeiras in Tokyo.
+He also finished sixth in the 1999 Ballon d'Or voting.